 Each year, the City of Edmonton, together with the Confederacy of Treaty No. 6 First Nations, hosts Treaty No. 6 Recognition Day at City Hall.
-This year’s event, the fifth annual, will be held on August 18, 2017.
+This year’s event will be held on Friday August 23, 2019.

-The Confederacy of Treaty No. 6 First Nations and the City of Edmonton are launching a call for submissions for a fine/decorative art contest.
-The goal of this contest is to encourage all people of all skills and abilities to express their ideas of reconciliation through fine and decorative art.
+The Confederacy of Treaty No. 6 First Nations and the City of Edmonton are launching a call for submissions for a fine/decorative art.
+The goal of this art contest is to encourage all people of all skills and abilities to express their ideas of reconciliation through fine and decorative art.

-Anyone living within Treaty No. 6 territory (in and around Edmonton) is considered a member of Treaty No. 6, and is encouraged to participate in this art contest.
+Anyone living within Treaty No. 6 territory, Alberta is considered a member of Treaty No. 6, and is encouraged to participate in this art contest.

-The Confederacy and the City would like this year’s gift exchange to focus on art pieces reflecting the theme “As long as the sun shines, the waters flow, and the grass grows.”
+The Confederacy and the City would like this year’s gift exchange to focus on art pieces reflecting the theme “...as long as the sun shines, waters flow, and the grass grows...”
 This theme represents the terms of Treaty No. 6.

 If your piece is chosen as the gift, you will receive $500 for the purchase of your artwork.
-You also get the pleasure of knowing your piece will proudly rest in the office of the Confederacy or at City Hall to symbolize a new dawn in Nation-to-Nation relationship building.
+You also get the pleasure of knowing your piece will proudly be placed in the office of the Confederacy or at City Hall to symbolize a new dawn in Nation-to-Nation relationship-building.